 Even if they had no business experience.

 Let’s assume you’re here because you’re serious about making money.
 This isn’t just a bit of entertainment with one eye on the X Factor on a Saturday night.
-You’ve been thinking about starting a business for a while.
+You’ve been thinking about starting a business and working from home for a while.

 Maybe it’s always been a dream of yours.
 Maybe you’ve finally faced up to your fears, told your inner scaredy cat to shut up for once and thought okay, let’s find out what being an entrepreneur is all about.